Birthday Sex

 "Birthday Sex" is the debut single by American singer Jeremih.
-It is the lead single from his debut studio album, Jeremih (2009).
-The song was written by Jeremih, Elliot Prince, and Keith James and produced by Mick Schultz.
-"Birthday Sex" peaked at number four on the Billboard Hot 100 and topped the Hot R&B/Hip-Hop Songs chart.
-The single has been certified 3× Platinum.
+It served as the lead single for his self-titled debut studio album (2009).
+The song was written by Jeremih, Keith James, and Mick Schultz, the latter of whom also helmed its production.
+"Birthday Sex" peaked at number four on the Billboard Hot 100, peaked the Hot R&B/Hip-Hop Songs chart, and has received 5× platinum certification by the Recording Industry Association of America.

 Background

 Jeremih wrote and recorded "Birthday Sex" in September 2008, initially calling it "Birthday Text" but later revising the name.
 Initially, a song entitled "My Ride" was scheduled to be released as the first single.
 Jeremih credited deejay Bam of Chicago's Power 92 for selecting "Birthday Sex" for radio play.
 The song is based on his own birthday experience.
 He thought that "someone would've written a song like that already—one that caters to females on their day".
 Meanwhile, during his first international press interview, Jeremih told noted UK R&B writer Pete Lewis of 'Blues & Soul': "I do think the lyrical concept really did help the song out!
 To where I feel it's gonna be a timeless record that'll still be played YEARS from now – simply because it's become a new birthday anthem!"